-Marina Tognetti, who herself is fond of learning new languages, founded mYngle end 2007.
-Originally from Italy, she has worked in different countries and speaks several languages, Italian, English, Dutch, French, Spanish, and some Mandarin.
+Marina Tognetti, who herself is fond of learning new languages, founded mYngle end of 2007.
+Originally from Italy, Marina Tognetti has worked in different countries and speaks several languages, Italian, English, Dutch, French, Spanish, and some Mandarin.

-Marina, with her successful 18 years of corporate career by Procter & Gamble, Philips, Billiton, Sara Lee, The Boston Consulting Group and eBay, decided to become an entrepreneur and started the venture mYngle.
-She first saw the potential of the internet while she was working as a consultant project.
-That is when she realized that it would disrupt entire industries and forever change the way people buy/sell/interact.
+Marina Tognetti, with her successful 18 years of corporate career by Procter & Gamble, Philips, Billiton, Sara Lee, The Boston Consulting Group, and eBay, decided to become an entrepreneur and started the venture mYngle.
+Marina Tognetti first saw the potential of the internet while Marina Tognetti was working on a consultant project.
+That is when Marina Tognetti realized that it would disrupt entire industries and forever change the way people buy/sell/interact.

 “I had to be part of that!
 The idea came later on from when trying to learn Mandarin.
 There are thousands of teachers all over the world; I just need to use the internet to connect teachers with students.
 That is how mYngle was born.”

 mYngle is a platform that pioneers in online language lessons.
-Native teachers offer classes by means of a live virtual classroom to professionals all around the globe. mYngle offers the possibility of teaching or receiving live one-on-one lessons from the comfort of your home or office, or even when travelling.
+Native teachers offer classes using a live virtual classroom to professionals all around the globe. mYngle offers the possibility of teaching or receiving live one-on-one lessons from the comfort of your home or office, or even when traveling.

-The key to success for mYngle was being able to ‘pivot’ from the initial business model to a completely different one. mYngle was launched as a marketplace, something Marina was well familiar with from her previous experience at eBay.
-Even though the company had a good funding, and a very motivated team, little development was seen initially.
+The key to success for mYngle was being able to ‘pivot’ from the initial business model to a completely different one. mYngle was launched as a marketplace, something Marina Tognetti was well familiar with from her previous experience at eBay.
+Even though the company had good funding and a very motivated team, little development was seen initially.

 “We listened to our customers and they gave us the new direction, from an open marketplace to a quality global online school.”

 mYngle strongly believes that the key to success is not constantly comparing with competition, but aligning with what customers want.
-They have always been known for uncompromising quality of their trainings and service.
-This means the best trainers and tailored courses, a proven method and the highest flexibility, with (online) lessons 24/7 that can be rescheduled just 2 hours in advance.
+They have always been known for the uncompromising quality of their pieces of training and service.
+This means the best trainers and tailored courses, a proven method, and the highest flexibility, with (online) lessons 24/7 that can be rescheduled just 2 hours in advance.

-Continuous improvement comes from constantly listening to users’ feedback and improving accordingly, as well as using new technologies at their advantage.
-Data analysis and machine learning helps to triage new products better, it helps to understand clients and try to anticipate possible issues better, it also helps Sales department with forecasting, funnel analysis, staff coaching…
+Continuous improvement comes from constantly listening to users’ feedback and improving accordingly, as well as using new technologies to their advantage.
+Data analysis and machine learning help to triage new products better, it helps to understand clients and try to anticipate possible issues better, it also helps Sales department with forecasting, funnels analysis, staff coaching…